 People of all ages were victims of murderous violence in the sex trade.
 The youngest victims being two boys of 14 and the oldest a woman of 65.
 They included everyone from high school age students, to pregnant mums to women old enough to be grandmothers.
 The mean age was – same as the killers – around 33 years.
 To highlight how many years were stolen, if we imagine that each person would have been given a fair chance at a safe life in Germany, their life expectancy would have been around 80 years.

 The significant number of women in their 40s, 50s and 60s shows that prostitution is not a situation only young women find themselves in.
-About half of all women in prostitution are mothers, usually trying to feed a family, who is often far away back in their home country, shown in how many victims leave behind younger and older children who have to cope with the trauma of loosing a mother to violence.
+About half of all women in prostitution are mothers, usually trying to feed a family, who is often far away back in their home country, shown in how many victims leave behind younger and older children who have to cope with the trauma of losing a mother to violence.
 A number of women had lost custody of their children to the father, their parents/grandparents or a foster family.
 Many women themselves grew up in similar circumstances having lost one or both of their parents to prison, suicide or other kinds of early separation or death.

-A significant minority of women were first sexually exploited as children, a majority experienced some level of childhood neglect or abuse, a fact mirrored in the biographies of many victims and confirmed by the one available Family Ministry study.
+A large minority of women were first sexually exploited as children, a majority experienced some level of childhood neglect or abuse, a fact mirrored in the biographies of many victims and confirmed by the one available Family Ministry study.
 A number of victims however also entered the trade later in life after falling on hard times, e.g. after the end of a marriage, the loss of a job or becoming disabled.
 Yet others are in prostitution for decades – since prostitution contrary to popular belief does not usually pay well or set one up for retirement.

 Many killers look for someone vulnerable.